Ostorlab/KB/WEB_SERVICE/DNS/_MEDIUM/DNS_MX_RECORD_MISCONFIGURATION/description.md

 2. **Priority Values**: MX record priorities should be within the valid range of 0-65535.
 The lowest value indicates the most preferred mail server.
 Improperly configured priorities can lead to inefficient email routing.

-3. **Duplicate Records**: Unintentional duplicate MX records (identical priority and hostname) should be avoided.
-Such duplicates are redundant, can cause confusion in DNS resolution, and may lead to unnecessary processing by mail servers.
-It's important to regularly audit MX records to ensure no unintended duplicates exist.
+3. **Duplicate Records**: Duplicate MX records should be avoided.
+They can cause confusion in DNS resolution, and may lead to unnecessary processing by mail servers.
+It's important to regularly audit MX records to ensure no duplicates exist.

 4. **Hostname Validity**: The hostnames specified in MX records must be valid and resolvable to IP addresses.
 Non-existent or unreachable hostnames can cause email delivery failures.
 It's crucial to ensure that these hostnames point to active mail servers through A or AAAA record lookups.